paepcke/bert_train_parallel/README.md

           bert_train_parallel.py leanings.sqlite
 ```

+### Single Machine--No GPU

+This case is primarily relevant for debugging.
+For example, Macbook
+Pro laptops have no CUDA GPU.
+Yet for debugging one may wish to run a
+training script.
+When the launch script encounters this scenario, it
+will spawn a single process of the training script.
+That script is
+expected to sense the absence of a GPU, and gracefully degrade to CPU
+operation.

 ### Configuration File for GPU Use

 Instead of specifying on the command line of each machine how many